IanXSmith/inference-tutorials-generic/README.md

 # inference-tutorials-generic

-# **NOTE**: Tutorials exist on branches according to the targeted OpenVINO™ toolkit release.
+# **NOTE**: Tutorials exist on branches according to the targeted Intel® Distribution of OpenVINO™ toolkit release.
 The "master" branch, specifically this file, is only used for pointing to the different versions of the tutorials.

 # Branches
 ## Version 2018 R3.0